Where does the money go?

 Freya Stanger, from Weymouth, participated in the World Biathle Championships in Florida in November 2019.
 Her grant helped to pay for flights and accommodation and she duly became World Champion for her age-group.
 Fantastic achievement!

 Cricket is our ‘focus’ sport, where we work closely with Cricket Dorset Ltd. (Dorset Cricket Board).
 Drumming is our music focus, but we are happy to accept and consider applications for all sports and all musicians.
 The table below shows the breakdown of how grants have been distributed to date.
-(May 2023) We are keen to receive more applications from musicians, especially drummers.
+(December 2024) We are keen to receive more applications from musicians, especially drummers.

 ActivityNumber of people receiving GrantsTotal amount of Grant moneyPercentage of money awarded

-Other Sports22£17,72851.7%
+Other Sports32£26,82153.1%

-Other Music6£338210%
+Other Music9£3,8577.6%